skspyapa/Modern-Movie-Registration-Sysem/README.md

-# Modern Movie Registration Sysem
+# Modern Movie Registration System

 ## Description
 This Application is built for making easy the business by Managing Movies,Managing Actors and Registering Actors.Layered Architecture used for buiding the project.